 New York State Bar Association President Claire P. Gutekunst issued the following statement today.

-The 72,000 member New York State Bar Association is the largest voluntary state bar association in the nation.
+The 74,000 New York State Bar Association is the largest voluntary bar association in the nation.
 It was founded in 1876.